Eating and drinking

 Leeds also has a rugby league team Leeds Rhinos, whose home ground is also in Headingley and a rugby union club Yorkshire Carnegie.

-If you want to take part in sport yourself, Leeds has a wide range of sporting facilities and gyms including facilities run by Leeds City Council in local communities.
+If you want to take part in sport yourself, Leeds has a wide range of sporting facilities and gyms including sports facilities run by Leeds City Council in local communities.

 Find out about sports facilities on the University campus.